SENSAAS/sensaas-flex/README.md

 	meta-sensaas.py molecules-target.sdf molecules-source.sdf -l 2

-here the alignment will be evaluated twice and the best of the two will be kept.
+here the calculation is performed twice and only the highest-scoring alignment is selected.

 **Post-processing**